• The Sociology of Trinidad and Tobago's National Development with Dr. Zophia Edwards

 • Send us a text message and tell us your thoughts.

 Recently celebrating 62 years of independence, Trinidad and Tobago is regarded as one of the most successful nations in the Caribbean.
 However, what are the signs of a successful independent nation?
-In this episode, Dr. Zophia Edwards joins us to discuss that true measure of national growth is in its people.
-The heart of our conversation centers on the pivotal role of working people in Trinidad and Tobago's progress since independence.
-Despite the persistent structural dependencies on natural resources and foreign markets inherited from colonial times, the relentless unity and mobilization of the working class have driven notable improvements in material conditions such as lower infant mortality and increased life expectancy.
+In this episode, Dr. Zophia Edwards joins us to discuss the complexity of what constitutes “success” and the role of ordinary people in shaping the country’s trajectory.
+The heart of our conversation centers on the pivotal role of working people in Trinidad and Tobago's progress both before and after independence.
+Despite the persistent structural dependencies on natural resources and foreign markets inherited from colonial times, the tenacity and mobilization of the working class have driven notable improvements in material conditions such as lower infant mortality and increased life expectancy.
 We explore how multiracial and multi-sectoral solidarity among workers, spanning industries from sugar to oil, has consistently fought for equitable wages, better working conditions, and broader societal change, culminating in robust democratic systems and enhanced human welfare.

 Support the show